StemVibrations/STEM/docs/tutorial5.rst

 The output process is added to the model using the `Model.add_output_settings` method.
 The results will be then written to the output directory in vtk format.
 In this case, the output interval is set to 1 and the output control type is set to "step", meaning that the results will be written every time step.
+The output directory is set to "results".

 .. code-block:: python

+    results_dir = "results"
     model.add_output_settings(
         part_name="porous_computational_model_part",
         output_dir=results_dir,